Colombia Digital Nomad Visa 2026 — Requirements for Remote Workers

 The 183-Day Tax Trap

 If you plan to stay longer than 6 months, consult a Colombian tax attorney.
-You may need to register for a RUT (tax ID) and file annual declarations.
+You may need to register for a RUT (tax ID) and file annual declarations — our Colombia tax guide covers the basics.
 The tax rates are progressive and can reach 39% on high incomes.

 Costs and Timeline